MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

+  This policy is deprecated because RSAKeyUsageForLocalAnchorsEnabled feature has been removed.

+This policy will be removed in version 133.

 The X.509 key usage extension declares how the key in a certificate can be used.
 These instructions ensure certificates aren't used in an unintended context, which protects against a class of cross-protocol attacks on HTTPS and other protocols.
 HTTPS clients must verify that server certificates match the connection's TLS parameters.

+Starting in Microsoft Edge 124, this check is always enabled.

+Microsoft Edge 123 and earlier have the following behavior:

-If this policy is enabled,
+If this policy is set to enabled,
 Microsoft Edge will perform this key check.
 This helps prevent attacks where an attacker manipulates the browser into interpreting a key in ways that the certificate owner did not intend.

-If this policy is set to disabled or not configured, Microsoft Edge will skip this key check in
+If this policy is set to disabled,
+Microsoft Edge will skip this key check in
 HTTPS connections that negotiate TLS 1.2 and use an RSA certificate that chains to a local trust anchor.
 Examples of local trust anchors include policy-provided or user-installed root certificates.
 In all other cases, the check is performed independent of this policy's setting.

+If this policy is not configured,
+Microsoft Edge will behave as if the policy is enabled.

 This policy is available for administrators to preview the behavior of a future release, which will enable this check by default.
 At that point, this